 king of Judah; some estimate that they predominated the ecclesia for the first eight years.
 After

-everyone who believes, to the Jew first and also to the Greek" (Romans 1:16 NASB).
-Then he
+everyone who believes, to the Jew first and also to the Greek (Romans 1:16).
+Then he asked: What

 As the king and lion from the tribe of Judah (Revelation 5:5), Jesus is the trunk or, if you will, the